 Deuteronomy 4: 39 “Know therefore today, and lay it to your heart, that the Lord is God in heaven above and on the earth beneath; there is no other.”

-The Israelites reached the end of their change cycle, and they were about to start a new life completely.
-We see Moses in the book of Deuteronomy standing beyond the river Jordan reflecting on their 40 years journey of goals they attained, mistakes they made, and embedding in them a change plan (Commandments arranged into procedures) to carry on implementing the change.
+The Israelite reached the end of their change cycle, and they were about to start a new life completely.
+We see Moses in the book of Deuteronomy standing farther to the river Jordan reflecting on their 40 years journey of goals they attained, mistakes they made, and embedding in them a change plan (Commandments arranged into procedures) to carry on implementing the change.
 It was important that the vision and change plan was profoundly communicated for the Israelites to forecast opportunities.

 Transformation is a fully progressive cycle of a journey with stages to reflect on our performance, achievements, and losses.
 When the cycle begins or rather when we start over again, we handle things better to never make the same mistakes again.
 Blessings are no longer taken for granted, time and resources are used wisely.
 You will even hear your peers commenting that you have changed because you have.
 You evolve every time you think less of who you were but more of who you can be.